openfaas/openfaas.github.io/_posts/2025-07-22-headroom-controller.md

 Cluster Autoscalers add and remove Nodes to match the demand for resources.
 But they often leave no room for new Pods, adding an extra 1-2 minutes of latency.

+> Notice: The Headroom Controller is now out of the free beta/trial period.
+OpenFaaS customers can use it for free on licensed clusters.
+For everyone else, you can subscribe using the notes in the [Helm chart README file](https://github.com/openfaas/faas-netes/blob/master/chart/headroom-controller/README.md).

 That's latency that you don't want to pass onto your users.

 In addition, when using spot instances, you're given a very a short window to reschedule Pods from reclaimed nodes.